dabblelab/gptanswers-nextjs/README.md

 This is code for building a GPT-3 powered knowledge base application using Next.js.
 It's adapted from the example in the book [Exploring GPT-3](https://www.amazon.com/dp/1800563191).
 To deploy and run this code you'll need the following:

-- An OpenAI API key
+- Access to the OpenAI API - [Sign up for an account](https://beta.openai.com/signup)
-- An account on vercel.com (a free account will work fine)
+- An account on [vercel.com](https://vercel.com) (a free account will work fine)

-## Using this code
+## Getting Started

 1. Watch the [tutorial video](https://youtu.be/o3IiN2eISA0).
-2. Create and/or copy and API key from the [OpenAI API Keys Page](https://beta.openai.com/account/api-keys).
+2. Create and/or copy an API key from the [OpenAI API Keys Page](https://beta.openai.com/account/api-keys).
 2. Click the 'Deploy with Vercel' button below to begin deploying this app to your vercel.com account.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fdabblelab%2Fgptanswers-nextjs%2F&env=OPENAI_API_KEY&envDescription=Your%20OpenAI%20API%20Key&project-name=dabblelab-gptanswers-nextjs&repo-name=dabblelab-gptanswers-nextjs)